 No. The PPPA never sells any posters or reproductions of posters.
-The PPPA is a strictly educational site and does not engage in any commercial or merchandising activity whatsoever.
+The PPPA is a strictly educational site and does not engage in any commercial or merchandising activities whatsoever.

-There are several distributors, such as Resistance Art, CafePress and Sambar Pins who sell Palestine posters and/or Palestine-poster related materials.
-Palestine posters from the Zionist wellspring can be purchased via auction houses, such as Swann Galleries and Kedem or from specialized dealers such as Farkash Gallery as well as on Ebay.
+There are several distributors, such as Resistance Art, CafePress and Sambar Pins that sell Palestine posters and/or Palestine-poster related materials.
+Palestine posters from the Zionist wellspring can sometimes be purchased via auction houses, such as Swann Galleries or from specialized dealers such as Farkash Gallery as well as Kedem Auction House, Ltd. and on Ebay.
+Chilshom-Larsson Gallery sells Palestine posters originating from several Wellsprings.
+Alamy sells photos of Palestine posters carried at political demonstrations and rallies as well as Palestine solidarity murals and posters reproduced as street art.
 Check the internet for additional sources.

 If an artist, for example Doug Minkler, or publisher makes copies of a poster available commercially, or as a free download, the PPPA lists the contact information at the poster's page in Related Links or in a Curator's Note.
 If there is no link or note this indicates that we do not have any additional information.

 2) Does the PPPA ever provide written or implied permission/authorization to use image(s) found at the PPPA site?